2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/ModuleDatasource.md

 # Data Source: Module-Instance DataSource

 ## Purpose / Description
-The **Module-Instance DataSource** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard 2sxc/DNN Data Sources][eavds].
+The **Module-Instance DataSource** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard 2sxc/DNN Data Sources](xref:Specs.DataSources.ListAll).
 It is the default data source as it directly delivers module-instance data and is used for all scenarios which don't explicitly have a query, and it can also be used as part of a query.

 ## How to use with the Visual Query
 When using the [Visual Query](xref:Temp.VisualQuery) it is already in the default / initial query: